TheMachine02/Sorcery/doc/convention.md

 # Assembly convention

-Use a 8 space alt at the begin of the line containing an opcode, an alt after the opcode, and a space after the ','  of the first operand
+Use a 8 space tab at the begin of the line containing an opcode, an tab after the opcode, and a space after the ','  of the first operand
 Commentary should be put either after the instruction or on the line before.